PdxCodeGuild/Class_Raven/README.md

 - `git commit -m "your commit message"` to commit your work

-- Before pushing your new branch, be sure to check the master branch for any updates.
-Anything changes that were merged into the master branch while you were working on your branch will need to be pulled and merged into your branch.

 - A remote branch will need to be created for each new local branch.
 Git will usually display the proper command to do this when a new branch is pushed for the first time.

   The command is: